gkjohnson/three-bvh-csg/README.md

 ![](./docs/csg-banner.png)

 An _experimental, in progress_, flexible, memory compact, fast and dynamic CSG implementation on top of [three-mesh-bvh](https://github.com/gkjohnson/three-mesh-bvh).
 More than 100 times faster than other BSP-based three.js CSG libraries in complex cases.
 Contributions welcome!

+> **Note**
+> All brush geometry must be [two-manifold](https://knowledge.autodesk.com/support/maya-lt/learn-explore/caas/CloudHelp/cloudhelp/2015/ENU/MayaLT/files/Polygons-overview-Twomanifold-vs--nonmanifold-polygonal-geometry-htm.html) - or water tight with no triangle interpenetration.

 # Roadmap / Help Wanted